 • We are now offering Tandem Experience in line with all the above – again please do bring a mask as some of the time may be spent in the showroom.

-The health and well being of you, our customers, your families and our employees are our biggest concern at this time.
+The health and well-being of you, our customers, your families, and our employees are our biggest concerns at this time.
 Following on from the Government advice and as we do not usually have more than 1 or 2 customers in the shop at any one time we will continue to stay open and operate the best we can.

 However, to ensure that we can minimise any possible contact and risk of infection, we will change our interaction with customers visiting the shop in the following ways:

 Keep at least 2 metres apart while dealing with you

 We have hand sanitiser available as you enter and leave the shop

 We will clean all commonly touched surfaces such as door handles and stair rails regularly during the day